shantanuparabumd/ENPM-662-Introduction-to-Robot-Modelling/docs/competition_setup.rst

     cp -r arena/ ~/.gazebo/models

-Download the competition.launch file to your launch folder by moving into the launch folder and running the below command.
+Download the :guilabel:`competition.launch.py` file to your launch folder by moving into the launch folder and running the below command.

 .. code-block:: bash